Stratio/sparta/doc/src/site/sphinx/configuration.rst

 - Sparkta + Spark Standalone: only one policy per cluster. (*)
 - Sparkta + Apache Mesos: one or more policy/policies per cluster. (*)
-- Sparkta + Apache Yarn: one or more policy/policies per cluster. (*)
+- Sparkta + Apache YARN: one or more policy/policies per cluster. (*)

 (*) Note: it is impossible to run up several spark contexts in the same machine in Standalone mode because you just can run only one policy per cluster.
-However if you choose Mesos or Yarn each job is treated in an isolate environment, therefore you could run up as many contexts as you wish.
+However if you choose Mesos or YARN each job is treated in an isolate environment, therefore you could run up as many contexts as you wish.

 In any of the selected choices it is mandatory to have HDFS installed and configured in all of nodes of the cluster.